freeCodeCamp/learn-relational-databases-by-building-a-mario-database/TUTORIAL.md

 ### 100.1

+Looks like there's no tables or relations yet.
 Similar to how you created a database, you can create a table like this:

 ```sql
 CREATE TABLE table_name();